Pizza Lab (Leipzig restaurant)

 Pizza Lab is a non-profit vegan restaurant in Leipzig that was founded in 2016.
 It is entirely run by a team of volunteers from all over the world and the surplus is donated to local charities that focus on sustainability, environmental protection, animal warfare, and good neighborliness.
-The location in which Pizza Lab operates used to be a meat distribution centre, according to a permit issued in 1939.
+The location in which Pizza Lab operates used to be a meat distribution center, according to a permit issued in 1939.

-Customers are estimulated to experiment with a selection of toppings listed on a menu inspired on the periodic table.
+Customers are encouraged to experiment with a selection of toppings listed on a menu inspired by the periodic table.

 Events

-Because Pizza Lab is not profit-oriented, the events organized in its venue are more similar to a community space than a business, such as tattoo parties, nude drawing classes, yoga, open-mic, diary slams, haircutting meetings, DIY workshops, readings, life drawing, pillow fights, science lectures, LEGO parties, and meeting location for non-profit projects.
+Because Pizza Lab is not profit-oriented, the events organized in its venue are more-similar to a community space than a business, such as tattoo parties, nude drawing classes, yoga, open-mic, diary slams, haircutting meetings, DIY workshops, readings, life drawing, pillow-fights, science lectures, LEGO parties, and meeting location for non-profit projects.
 The location features a small stage where artists regularly play.

 Crowdfunding

 A crowdfunding campaign was started in August 2019 to raise 20,000 Euros in order to comply with local regulations by building a fire protection ceiling, fire protection door, and expanded escape routes.

-Two months later, the campaign was declared a success with more than 22,000 Euros collected in donations from more than 500 supporters, including companies, politicians, neighbours, friends, and sympathisers.
+Two months later, the campaign was declared a success with more than 22,000 Euros collected in donations from more than 500 supporters, including companies, politicians, neighbors, friends, and sympathizers.